-IMPORTANT: iFolder 3.7 introduces a new feature, auto-account creation, which helps the iFolder administrator to create and configure an account for you.
+IMPORTANT: The auto-account creation feature enables the iFolder administrator to create and configure an account for you.
 If your iFolder administrator has enabled auto-account creation, you don't need to configure an account for yourself.
 When you start an iFolder for the first time, you are prompted to enter your password.
 Enter your password and complete configuring the account.